 There are so many instruments for drummers in the market, right?
-So chances are you have not yet heard about an electronic Cajon.
+So chances are you have not yet heard about the acoustic Cajon.

 Well, don’t worry, you are in the right place.
 Here is what you need to know about an electronic Cajon.

-The Cajon, in general, is an extremely versatile music instrument.
+The acoustic Cajon sound, in general, is an extremely versatile music instrument.
 It also comes with portability like no other.
 It has been equipped with a variety of acoustic music.

 Everything is housed in a small box.
-This are the features that make it very attractive.
-If you are looking for the traditional feel of a Cajon with a modern touch, then the Roland EC-10 El Cajon should be a great choice.
+This is the features that make it very attractive.
+If you are looking for the traditional feel of an acoustic Cajon sound with a modern touch, then the Roland EC-10 El Cajon should be a great choice.

-It contains both the sounds and the looks you need any acoustic musical instrument.
-Well, it is electronic, but sometimes I don’t see its electronic music.
+The Roland EC-10 contains both the sounds and the looks you need any acoustic musical instrument.
+Well, it is electronic percussion, but sometimes I don’t see its electronic percussion music.

-Usually, a Cajon measure 12-inches high, 12-inch wide and 12-inches deep.
+Usually, an acoustic Cajon sound measure 12-inches high, 12-inch wide, and 12-inches deep.
 It is a small square box on which a player can sit while doing their performance.

 Another thing you will notice is there an ergonomic position that allows easy and quick playing.
 You will never find any issues with this device if you are a performer who loves working in the streets.

-I used to think a Cajon is just another crazy music instrument inventors have put on the market to make money.
+I used to think that the Cajon electronic drums are just another crazy music instrument inventor have put on the market to make money.
 Then I learned they have a really deep and fascinating history.

 This is a percussion instrument with its roots in South America.
 In fact, the literal meaning of the word Cajon is a box or a crate.
 Hence, the name describes the instrument’s shape.

 The construction of a Cajon is pretty interesting too.
-Because it is a piece of acoustic music, you can expect it to have a great sound altogether.
+Because the electric cajon is a piece of acoustic music, you can expect it to have a great sound altogether.

-The electronic Cajon we are discussing in this guide, for instance, comes with plywood sides and a hollow body.
+The electric Cajon we are discussing in this guide, for instance, comes with plywood sides and a hollow body.
 One side is a bit thinner than the rest of the sides.

-Also, Cajon has a hollow back.
-This feature allows that player to build different tunes.
+Also, Cajon electric has a hollow back.
+This electric cajon feature allows that player to build different tunes.